BR19-gh/myportfolio/README.md

 <br>
 <br>

-This is my Portfolio, written using Bootstrap and ExpressJS framework, you can use its templates for personal purposes.
+This is my Portfolio, written using Bootstrap and ExpressJS framework, you can use its templates for personal purposes only.

 ## About me 🔎: